peregrineshahin/ChessProgrammingWiki/content/Magic_Bitboards.md

 ### Incorporating the Shift

-Another possible improvement was introduced by [Grant Osborne](Grant_Osborne "Grant Osborne") [[21]](#cite_note-21) - to don't store the variable right shift inside an own array or structure element, but to use the almost redundant upper six bit of the magic factor instead - incorporating the shift into the magic number.
+Another possible improvement was introduced by [Grant Osborne](Grant_Osborne "Grant Osborne") <a id="cite-note-21" href="#cite-ref-21">[21]</a> - to don't store the variable right shift inside an own array or structure element, but to use the almost redundant upper six bit of the magic factor instead - incorporating the shift into the magic number.
 While using a structure for pre-, postmask, magic and pointer, it's size is 4\*8 = 32-byte or - if properly aligned - the half of one cache line.
 The additional effort for the right shift 58 to extract the variable shift is likely hidden by the latency of the independent multiplication, improving ipc.